Carlos Soler Montes

 Biography

-Dr Carlos Soler Montes is a Senior Lecturer at the School of Literatures, Languages and Cultures where he teaches Hispanic Linguistics and advanced Spanish Language courses.
-He started working at The University of Edinburgh in 2015 as a Teaching Fellow and e-Learning Coordinator.
+Dr Carlos Soler Montes is a Senior Lecturer at the School of Literatures, Languages and Cultures where he teaches Spanish Linguistics and advanced Spanish Language courses.
+He started working at The University of Edinburgh as a Teaching Fellow and e-Learning Coordinator in 2015.
+In 2018, he was made Lecturer, and he was promoted to Senior Lecturer in 2022.
+He is currently Head of Spanish, Portuguese and Latin American Studies.

 Studying the Spanish language in Spain and Latin America has always been his passion and a source of inspiration.
 As a researcher, Carlos is particularly interested in the area of language variation from a pan-Hispanic and pluricentric perspective and how this variation can be dealt with by native speakers, as well as learners of Spanish and new speakers of the language.
 This is reflected in his research trajectory in Hispanic Linguistics as he has examined the ways in which Spanish grammar varies across different Hispanic regions, its particularities, cultural connections and social contacts with other languages.